openstudioproject/openstudio_docs/man_customers_subscriptions_credits.rst

 Manage subscription credits
 ===========================

 This page describes how to manage credits for customers subscriptions.
+One subscription credit equals access to one class.

 Configuring school subscriptions
 --------------------------------